getindata/gid-mdp-workshop/Session 3 - hands-on exercises.md

     dbt run --select +dm_order_items
     ```

 5. If the pipeline succeeds you can remove all SQL and YAML files from the `models` main folder, leaving only models stored in layer subdirectories.
-Also, you can preview resulting views in Bigquery.
+Also, you can preview resulting views in BigQuery.

 After performing steps 1-5 your project structure should now look similar to the example below: